ycashfoundation/ycash-website/docs/about.md

 history. *The first 570,000 blocks of the Ycash blockchain are the same as the first 570,000 blocks of the Zcash blockchain.* That means that everyone in control of Zcash private keys as of block height 570,000 (around July 18, 2019) will be able to use those private keys to access the same amount of Ycash.
-So, those that currently have a vested interest in the future of Zcash (by holding Zcash) automatically have a vested interest in the future of Ycash.

 Bitcoin is truly revolutionary, but it suffers from several problems, including the following two key problems: